 Everyone without symptoms should get tested every 2 weeks, especially if you're leaving the house for a necessary reason, such as going to work or shopping for essentials.
 Around 1 in 3 people with COVID-19 have no symptoms, so get tested regularly to make sure you are not unknowingly spreading the virus.

-You can book an appointment at any of the 19 sites across Kent.
+You may have received a text message from 'NHS-NoReply' inviting you to book a test.
+You can book an appointment at any of the 24 sites across Kent.

 These sites are in addition to the regional and local testing sites for people who have symptoms.

 Symptom-free testing sites are being set up using funding from central government to support local councils and help reduce rates of COVID-19.

 - Ashford - Ashford North Youth Centre, Mabledon Avenue, TN24 8BJ